-Here's a useful analogy: just as we, by virtue of being “persons,” are so much more alive and expressive than the merely impersonal rocks and minerals and gases, so also the transpersonal God is vastly more alive and expressive than we mere human persons.
-Yet, as long as we consider ourselves to be persons, our infinitely gracious God naturally has the power to express “Himself” on our level as the Supreme Person so that our devotional life might be enriched and that we not feel cosmically “lonely” (And here we might say that God is never lonely, never has been, but is always ALONE, “All-One,” the relation-less Absolute who can emanate a vast universe of relationships among sentient beings.)
+Here's a useful analogy: just as we, by virtue of being “persons,” are so much more alive and expressive than the merely impersonal rocks and minerals and gases, so also the Suprapersonal God is vastly more alive and expressive than we mere human persons.
+Yet, as long as we consider ourselves to be persons, our infinitely gracious God naturally has the power to express “Himself” to us on our finite level as the Supreme Person so that our devotional life might be enriched and so that we not feel cosmically “lonely.”
+(And here we might say that God is never lonely but is always ALONE, “All-One,” the relation-less Absolute who can emanate a vast universe of relationships among sentient beings.)

 Rabbi Jesus stated, “God is Spirit and must be worshipped in Spirit and in Truth.”
 (John 4:24) He did not say that God is a human-like, bodily-formed person up in a heaven whom we must somehow perceive and praise as a separate, distinct “object.”
 Incidentally, note that any translation of the Bible which renders this passage as “God is a Spirit” is wrong and misleading, suggesting a dualism between “God’s Spirit” and “my spirit.”
 There is no dualism.
 In Panentheism, God is Absolute Spirit and has no rivals or “others.”
-There is only one Spirit or Being as source of all beings, only one Self as source of all selves, only one Awareness underlying all viewpoints or states of consciousness.
+There is only one Spirit or Being as source of all beings, only one Self as source of all selves, only one Awareness underlying all personal consciousness viewpoints.

 Let us lovingly, gratefully celebrate this formless Transcendent One, utterly beyond all, yet, paradoxically, also immanent in/as all beings as their ego-free Self!
 Praise God from Whom all blessings flow!